-TV (Target Value) = Job Mix Design value for gradation and asphalt binder content L for the No. 200 sieve is restricted by the broadband limits Table 401-8.
+TV (Target Value) = Job Mix Design value for gradation and asphalt binder content c.

-c.
 Longitudinal Joint Density.
 The minimum density for top lift longitudinal joint density is 92.0% of the MSG of the panel completing the joint.
 MSG will be determined according to ATM 409.
 Top lift longitudinal joints will be evaluated for acceptance according to 401-8.1b.